umbane/carbon-project/README.md

 * Further define pledge system.
 * Implementation of an 'honest-broker' verification system.
 * Explore autobidding & time-of-use windows.
+* Implementing aC as a governance token within a DAO.
+* Holders of aC NFTs will possess right to vote on DAO decisions.

 ## Getting Started